Geological Engineering

 Complementary Studies Electives (6 ch)

-A complete Geological Engineering program requires 6 credit hours of complimentary studies electives.
+A complete Geological Engineering program requires 6 credit hours of complementary studies electives.
 Course selections are subject to Program Director's approval, and also must meet the Faculty of Engineering General Regulations for Complementary Studies requirements.
 At least one course must be designated as having a substatianl wrtiting component, indicated by a (W) in the calendar description.
 At least one of the electives must be chosen from one of the following disciplines; Anthropology, Classics, Literature, History, Philosophy, Political Science, and Sociology.